symfony/symfony-docs/components/intl.rst

     extensively and deploy again.
 The installation of the dependencies will now succeed.

 Writing and Reading Resource Bundles
 ------------------------------------

-The :phpclass:`ResourceBundle` class is currently by this component.
+The :phpclass:`ResourceBundle` class is not currently supporting by this component.
 Instead, it includes a set of readers and writers for reading and writing arrays (or array-like objects) from/to resource bundle files.
-The following classes are
+The following classes are supported:
-supported:

 * `TextBundleWriter`_
 * `PhpBundleWriter`_